HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Photo of a young Cycas Revoluta or Sago Palm houseplant

-Secondly the Sago Palm has a reputation of being a modern indoor houseplant (which it most definitely is).
-However in truth, as an outdoor plant, its been around for million of years and so it's actually one of the oldest plants you can grow as a houseplant.
+The Sago Palm has a reputation of being a modern indoor houseplant (which it most definitely is).
+However in truth, as an outdoor plant, it's been around for million of years since the prehistoric times and so it's actually one of the oldest plants you can grow as a houseplant.

 Be careful - the entirety of this plant is poisonous to animals and humans

-The Sago Palm is completely different, and while we rarely give such a warning you should not have this plant in your home (or office) if your pet(s) eats houseplants or you have young curious children.
+The Sago Palm is completely different.
+I rarely give this warning, but you should not have this plant in your home (or office) if your pet(s) eats houseplants or you have young curious children.

-It's an easy going, almost maintenance free indoor plant, that tends to create a perfect fit for those hectic households which don't have much time for houseplant care or attention but when you just want something green (and very easy) around.
+If that's not put you off, then good.
+It's an easy going, almost maintenance free indoor plant, that's a perfect fit for those hectic households which don't have much time for houseplant care or attention but when you just want something green (and very easy) around.

 The centre of a Sago Palm photo by Matheus Natan